 - See how long to cook a turkey here.

-- Stick an instant read thermometer in the meatiest part of the thigh.
+- Stick an instant read thermometer in the meatiest part of the thigh or turkey breast.

 - This is a part of the turkey that cooks the slowest and is always the thickest.

 - Cooked turkey temperature should reach 180 degrees in the thigh and 165 degrees in the breast meat.

 - ALWAYS remove your bird from the heat source and then checking to get an accurate read!

 Alternatively you can use our tri tip dry rub on the outside if you want something dry.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 - In a sauce pan add all of your ingredients, stir.
 Allow to cook until apples break down.
 Then pour into a blender and pulse until mixed well but not completely pureed.